 Market research pulls from diverse sources like surveys, online interactions, in-store shopping behavior, and social media.
 BI tools, designed for aggregate and relational data, can't always handle the respondent-level granularity that market research demands.
-This can result in losing critical domain context, leading to inefficiencies, costly workarounds to maintain data integrity, and the potentially decreasing the richness of future insight generation.
+They often lose critical domain context, leading to inefficiencies and costly workarounds to maintain data integrity.
 This issue can be exacerbated if these systems are inputting tables as their data source, as the data files are also aggregated.